texhex/SQLSimplePS/README.md

 $insertCommand.AddMapping("Name", "NameProp", [Data.SqlDbType]::NVarChar)
 ```

 This line means that the mapping between the column *Name* should get the value of the *NameProp* property and the data type is NVarChar.

-The full example:
+The final code is as follows:

 ```powershell
 $sqls = [SQLSimple]::new("[dbo].[TestTable]", $connectionString)